Italy's quake survivors fear family villages will become ghost towns

 Prime Minster Matteo Renzi's government has promised to rebuild the devastated area, where at least 290 people died following Wednesday's disaster.

-However, red tape, corruption and organised crime have given Italy a terrible track record for post-quake reconstruction.
+However, red tape, corruption and organized crime have given Italy a terrible track record for post-quake reconstruction.

 Complicating the matter is the fact that only an estimated one percent of Italian households buy earthquake insurance, the other 99 percent seeing it as an expensive luxury.